Energy and angular distributions of atmospheric muons at the Earth: Introduction

 For a given particle propagating in the atmosphere, the probabilities of decay and interaction become a function of energy, altitude and zenith angle.
 The atmospheric length increases from vertical to inclined direction and this means more energy loss of the particles which results in a smaller integrated muon flux at the surface of the Earth.
 The pion decay probability is also larger in the inclined direction which will enhance the muon flux in the intermediate energy.
 As the energy increases, the fraction of muons from kaon decays also increases because the longer-lived pions become more likely to interact before decaying than the shorter-lived kaons.
 Since muons are produced with $\nu_\mu$($\overline\nu_\mu$), the measurement of muons near the maximum intensity curve for the parent pions can be used to calibrate the atmospheric neutrinos.
-Numerical calculations are needed to account accurately for decay and energy loss processes along with the knowledge of primary cosmic spectrum and the energy dependencies of their interaction cross-sections \cite{Gaisser2002}.
-One of the goal of this paper is to obtain simple analytical expressions which can be readily used as input in the simulations of detectors for cosmic rays as well as for rare event searches.